 Creating content takes a while, so don’t be shy of repurposing content.
 However, there are a few key things to keep in mind:

-Providing a link is usually not enough to encourage someone to share your content.
-Try the following to increase the chance your content will be shared by others from around UO:
+Providing a link is usually not enough to encourage someone within the University to share your content.
+Try the following to increase the chances of your content being shared:

 Prove a connection

 Who is this relevant to?
-Check departments, colleges, students etc. for an affiliation.
+Find relevant departments, colleges, academics, students, etc for an affiliation.

 Prove a value